REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: POMDP Construction Example

 \section{POMDP Construction Example}

-In this section, we provide an illustrative example of constructing a POMDP for a specific abstract action that needs to be implemented as a sequence of concrete actions whose effects are modeled probabilistically.
+In this section, we illustrate the construction of a POMDP $\mathcal{P}_o(T)$ for a specific coarse-resolution transition $T$ that needs to be implemented as a sequence of concrete actions whose effects are modeled probabilistically.

 \begin{example2} [Example of POMDP construction]\\ {\rm Consider abstract action $a^H = grasp(rob_1, tb_1)$, with the robot and textbook in the $of\!\!fice$, in the context of Example~\ref{ex:logician-example}.
-The corresponding zoomed system description $\mathcal{D}_{LR}(T)$ is in Example~\ref{ex:zoom2}.
-For ease of explanation, assume the following transition probabilities, observation probabilities, and rewards---these values would typically be computed by the robot in the initial training phase (Section~\ref{sec:arch-random}): \begin{itemize} \item Any move from a cell to a neighboring cell succeeds with probability $0.85$.
+The corresponding zoomed system description $\mathcal{D}_{LR}(T)$ is in Example~\ref{ex:zoom1}.
+For ease of explanation, assume the following description of the transition function, observation function, and reward specification---these values would typically be computed by the robot in the initial training phase (Section~\ref{sec:arch-random}): \begin{itemize} \item Any move from a cell to a neighboring cell succeeds with probability $0.85$.
 Since there are only two cells in this room, the robot remains in the same cell if $move$ does not succeed. \item The $grasp$ action succeeds with probability $0.95$; otherwise it fails. \item If the thing being searched for in a cell exists in the cell, $0.95$ is the probability of successfully finding it. \item All non-terminal actions have unit cost.
 A correct answer receives a large positive reward ($100$), whereas an incorrect answer receives a large negative reward ($-100$). \end{itemize} The elements of the corresponding POMDP are described (below) in the format of the approximate POMDP solver used in our experiments~\cite{Ong:ijrr2010}.
-As described in Section~\ref{sec:arch-pomdp-construct}, please note that: \begin{itemize} \item Executing a terminal action causes a transition to a terminal state. \item Actions that change the p-state do not provide any observations. \item Knowledge-producing actions do not change the p-state. \end{itemize} } \end{example2}
+As described in Section~\ref{sec:arch-pomdp-construct}, please note that: \begin{itemize} \item Executing a terminal action causes a transition to a terminal state. \item Actions that change the p-state do not provide any observations. \item Knowledge-producing actions do not change the p-state. \item In any matrix corresponding to the transition function or observation function, the row and column entries (e.g., p-states or observations) are assumed to be in the order in which they appear at the top of the file. \end{itemize} } \end{example2}